Sour Cream Chicken Enchiladas

 Instructions

-• Preheat the oven to 350.
-Spray/grease a 9×13 baking dish, set aside.
+• Preheat the oven to 350°F. Spray a 9×13 baking dish with non-stick spray, set aside.

 • Stir in the flour and let cook for 2 minutes.
 Slowly whisk in the chicken broth until smooth and bring mixture back to a low boil.

 • Stir in the sour cream, salsa, cumin, salt, garlic powder, white pepper, cayenne and cilantro until the sauce is smooth.
 Remove from heat.
+I recommend tasting the sauce now to make sure it has the right amount of salt and heat for you.
+If you want to easily add more heat, add more cayenne pepper, to taste.

 • Add 1 cup of sauce to the bottom of the prepared baking dish.
-Add chicken, cheese, and chopped onion to the center of each tortilla and roll, placing seam-side down in the dish.
+Add chicken, cheese, and chopped onion to the center of each tortilla and roll, placing seam-side down in the prepared baking dish.
 Repeat until pan is filled.

 Video

-• Nutrition
+Nutrition

 Categories: